This tutorial is designed to familiarize you with Knowledge Base.

 Step 1: Add a knowledge base

-- In the Dashboard, click Add Knowledge Base in the upper-right corner.
+- In the dashboard that lists the available knowledge bases, click Add Knowledge Base in the upper-right corner.

 - For Data source name, enter a name for the knowledge base, e.g., "Tutorial KB."